microsoft/api-extractor.com-website/pages/commands/api-extractor_run.md

                         performed for a ship/production build.
 For example, the *.api.md report file is automatically copied in a local build.
-  -v, --verbose         Show additional diagnostic messages in the output.
+  -v, --verbose         Show additional informational messages in the output.
+  --diagnostics         Show diagnostic messages used for troubleshooting
+                        problems with API Extractor.
+This flag also enables the "--verbose" flag.
   --typescript-compiler-folder PATH
                         By default API Extractor uses its own TypeScript compiler version to analyze your project.
 This can